Creative Coding

 Show the awkward state.
 Show the empty result.
 Show the approval prompt with the actual resource name.
 Show the trace view after a tool call fails.
 Show the long label wrapping.
 Show the diff.
 Show the queue with a poisoned job sitting in the dead-letter list.

 This is where AI-generated UI images are especially risky.
-They tend to invent a better product than the one being discussed.
+They invent a better product than the one being discussed.
 The chart is clean.
 The dashboard is full.
 The data is conveniently shaped.
 The dangerous state is absent.
 The visual says, “Imagine this is solved,” while the article is supposed to explain the unsolved part.

 That is not respect for the reader.
 It is set dressing.